Jackal-42/recipe-book/cookie_dough_balls.md

 - 1 tsp vanilla extract
 - 1/2 cup mini chocolate chips

-1. Spread flour on a baking sheet, put in oven at 350 °F for 7 minutes
+1. Spread flour on a baking sheet, put in oven at 350F for 7 minutes
 2. Sift flour into a bowl, set aside.
 Don't wash the baking sheet yet.
 3. Add butter, brown sugar, granulated sugar, and salt to a mixing bowl.
 Mix on medium speed three minutes
 4. Mix in milk and vanilla extract